RuelYasa/bevy_auto_scaling/README.md

 # BEVY_AUTO_SCALING

-A very simple plugin for bevy to let graphics auto rescale and center with the window.
+A very simple plugin for bevy to rescale the graphics of cameras, freeing developers from concerning the real resolution of windows.

 ![image](img.png)